amoeba-rb/amoeba/README.md

       end
     end

-### Config-Block Reference
+### Configuration Reference

 Here is a static reference to the available configuration methods, usable within the amoeba block on your rails models.

 #### Controlling Associations

-`enable`
+* `enable`

   Enables amoeba in the default style of copying all known associated child records.
 Using the enable method is only required if you wish to enable amoeba but you are not using either the `include_field` or `exclude_field` directives.
 If you use either inclusive or exclusive style, amoeba is automatically enabled for you, so calling `enable` would be redundant, though it won't hurt.

-`include_field`
+* `include_field`

   Adds a field to the list of fields which should be copied.
 All associations not in this list will not be copied.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of included fields.
 Passing an array will empty the list and replace it with the array you pass.

-`exclude_field`
+* `exclude_field`

   Adds a field to the list of fields which should not be copied.
 Only the associations that are not in this list will be copied.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of excluded fields.
 Passing an array will empty the list and replace it with the array you pass.

-`clone`
+* `clone`

   Adds a field to the list of associations which should have their associated children actually cloned.
 This means for example, that instead of just maintaining original associations with previously existing tags, a copy will be made of each tag, and the new record will be associated with these new tag copies rather than the old tag copies.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of excluded fields.
 Passing an array will empty the list and replace it with the array you pass.

+* `propagate`

+  This causes any inherited child models to take the same config settings when copied.
+This method may take up to one argument to control the so called "parenting style".
+The argument should be one of `strict`, `relaxed` or `submissive`.

+  The default "parenting style" is `submissive`

+  for example

+        amoeba do
+          propagate :strict
+        end

+  will choose the strict parenting style of inherited settings.

+* `raised`

+  This causes any child to behave with a (potentially) different "parenting style" than its actual parent.
+This method takes up to a single parameter for which there are three options, `strict`, `relaxed` and `submissive`.

+  The default "parenting style" is `submissive`

+  for example:

+        amoeba do
+          raised :relaxed
+        end

+  will choose the relaxed parenting style of inherited settings for this child.
+A parenting style set via the `raised` method takes precedence over the parenting style set using the `propagate` method.

 #### Pre-Processing Fields

-`nullify`
+* `nullify`

   Adds a field to the list of non-association based fields which should be set to nil during copy.
 All fields in this list will be set to `nil` - note that any nullified field will be given its default value if a default value exists on this model's migration.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of null fields.
 Passing an array will empty the list and replace it with the array you pass.

-`prepend`
+* `prepend`

   Prefix a field with some text.
 This only works for string fields.
 Accepts a hash of fields to prepend.
 The keys are the field names and the values are the prefix strings.
 An example scenario would be to add a string such as "Copy of " to your title field.
 Don't forget to include extra space to the right if you want it.
 Passing a hash will add each key value pair to the list of prepend directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:title => "Copy of "}]`.

-`append`
+* `append`

   Append some text to a field.
 This only works for string fields.
 Accepts a hash of fields to prepend.
 The keys are the field names and the values are the prefix strings.
 An example would be to add " (copied version)" to your description field.
 Don't forget to add a leading space if you want it.
 Passing a hash will add each key value pair to the list of append directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:contents => " (copied version)"}]`.

-`set`
+* `set`

   Set a field to a given value.
 This sould work for almost any type of field.
 Accepts a hash of fields and the values you want them set to..
 The keys are the field names and the values are the prefix strings.
 An example would be to add " (copied version)" to your description field.
 Don't forget to add a leading space if you want it.
 Passing a hash will add each key value pair to the list of append directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:approval_state => "open_for_editing"}]`.

-`regex`
+* `regex`

   Globally search and replace the field for a given pattern.
 Accepts a hash of fields to run search and replace upon.
 The keys are the field names and the values are each a hash with information about what to find and what to replace it with. in the form of .
 An example would be to replace all occurrences of the word "dog" with the word "cat", the parameter hash would look like this `:contents => {:replace => /dog/, :with => "cat"}`.
 Passing a hash will add each key value pair to the list of regex directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:contents => {:replace => /dog/, :with => "cat"}]`.

-`customize`
+* `customize`

   Runs a custom method so you can do basically whatever you want.
 All you need to do is pass a lambda block or an array of lambda blocks that take two parameters, the original object and the new object copy

   This method may be called multiple times, once per desired customizer block, or you may pass an array of lambdas.
 Passing a single lambda will add to the list of processing directives.
 Passing an array will empty the list and replace it with the array you pass.

 ## Known Limitations and Issues